If I gave you $1 to spend in your business, where would it go?

 One of the biggest questions I get from people about their email marketing metrics is, “What kind of performance do you see at DigitalMarketer?”
 Unfortunately, the answer to that isn’t useful for most.

-Thankfully, there are two great resources to help you define what success looks like.
+There are 2 great resources to help you define what success looks like.

 The first resource is other people in your industry.